 However, in certain scenarios, you can pursue compensation that extends beyond what your PIP insurance plan has to offer.
 If you meet Michigan’s definition of serious bodily injury, you can sue the at-fault driver or party in civil court.

-Filing a personal injury claim may seem intimidating, but your Ann Arbor car collision lawyer will help you understand how to seek this additional compensation and can negotiate with the other side on your behalf.
+Filing a personal injury claim may seem intimidating, but your Abbot car collision lawyer will help you understand how to seek this additional compensation and can negotiate with the other side on your behalf.

 Gathering Evidence to Support Your Ann Arbor Car Crash Claim

 Once it’s been determined that your injuries are serious enough to sue the driver or party responsible for your injuries by filing a personal injury claim, you’ll need to gather evidence to prove your case.

 What kinds of evidence do you need?
 Evidence in your car crash case may include traffic camera photos or video footage, your photos of the damage to your vehicle and that of the other driver, witness statements, police reports, and your medical records.